Tacoma Rainiers Game Notes: at Las Vegas (7:05 PT)

 BIG WILLY STYLE: Since right-handed reliever Taylor Williams joined the Mariners org for a second time from San Francisco/Sacramento on July 22, he's worked 16 scoreless outings in 17 for Tacoma: 18.1 IP, 14 H (.219 BAA), 2 ER (0.98) with four walks, 19 strikeouts and a save.
 His K rate is 27.1% (70 batters faced).
 Williams has 97 career MLB games dating to the 2017 season.

-SMOOTH OP-R-ATORS: Tacoma is equal to Nashville (International League) with only 69 errors this season, fewest in Triple-A. The Rainiers have committed nine fewer errors than runner-up Reno (78), to lead the PCL and are tied with Nashville at a .986 fielding percentage.
-The dandy defense is organization-wide; the Mariners have the fewest defensive miscues in MLB (56, .989)- two fewer than St. Louis.
+SMOOTH OP-R-ATORS: Tacoma has committed only 69 errors this season, the fewest in Triple-A, five fewer than Nashville of the International League (74).
+The Rainiers have committed nine fewer errors than Reno (78) to lead the PCL, and they lead the entire level at a .986 fielding percentage.
+The dandy defense is organization-wide; the Mariners have the fewest defensive miscues in MLB (58), one fewer than St. Louis.

 Wall has set a new career-high in steals this season, his previous being 38 in 2018, split between High-A Lancaster (Colorado) of the California League, Double-A Hartford (Colorado) and Double-A New Hampshire (Toronto) of the Eastern League following a mid-season trade.